AwkwardTurtle42/AwkwardTurtle42.github.io/index.markdown

 * Additions (current and planned)
     * Unfinished Business is a small "dungeon" adventure intended to be an introduction to the playstyle and tone of Brighter Worlds.
+    * 3rd Party License and Logo

+* To Do
-    * Example of Play running through said adventure still a WIP but will be added soon.
+    * Example of Play running through Unfinished Business
-    * Players now start with Coins, and there *will soon* be an actual price list/cost guideline included.
+    * Price list to reflect the addition of Coins
-    * Pre-Gens, which I'm counting as an addition because I'm scrapping all current ones and starting over.
+    * Pre-Gens, current ones are being scrapped and replaced.

 * Changes
     * Grit is now derived from DEX and WIL.
 Grit starts at 1 and goes up by one each time Max DEX or WIL is stepped up.
 This is intended to serve multiple purposes.